Christine Blasey Ford

 Christine Margaret Blasey Ford (/'blɑ:zi/ BLAH-zee; born November 1966) is an American professor of psychology at Palo Alto University and a research psychologist at the Stanford University School of Medicine.
 She specializes in designing statistical models for research projects.
 During her academic career, Ford has worked as a professor at the Stanford University School of Medicine Collaborative Clinical Psychology Program.

-In September 2018, Ford alleged that then-U.S. Supreme Court nominee Brett Kavanaugh sexually assaulted her in Bethesda, Maryland, when they were teenagers in the summer of 1982.
+In September 2018, Ford claimed that then-U.S. Supreme Court nominee Brett Kavanaugh sexually assaulted her in Bethesda, Maryland, when they were teenagers in the summer of 1982.
 She testified about her allegations during a Senate Judiciary Committee hearing regarding Kavanaugh's Supreme Court nomination later that month.

-Early life and education
+Early life

 Ford grew up in the suburbs of Washington, D.C.
 Her parents are Paula K. and Ralph G. Blasey Jr., registered Republicans.
 She has two brothers, Tom and Ralph III.

 From 1978 through 1984, she attended the Holton-Arms School, a private, all-girls university-preparatory school in Bethesda, Maryland.
 While on her regional sports team for diving, she accompanied diver Greg Louganis on a trip to the White House to discuss the 1980 Summer Olympics boycott.

 She earned an undergraduate degree in experimental psychology in 1988 from the University of North Carolina at Chapel Hill.
 She received a master's degree in clinical psychology from Pepperdine University in 1991.
 In 1996, she received a PhD in educational psychology from the University of Southern California.
 Her 1995 dissertation was entitled Measuring Young Children's Coping Responses to Interpersonal Conflict.
 In 2009, she earned a master's degree in epidemiology, with a focus on the subject of biostatistics, from Stanford University School of Medicine.